 Consult a specialist about sleep apnea treatment.

-• Sleep apnea is a potentially dangerous, chronic sleep disorder causing you to stop and restart breathing, leading to oxygen deprivation.
+- Sleep apnea is a potentially dangerous, chronic sleep disorder that causes you to stop and restart breathing, leading to oxygen deprivation.

 Consult your doctor and a sleep specialist to determine what kind of sleep apnea you have, and find the best available treatment options.